metatoaster/leptos_sync_ssr/README.md

 However, there are other rules that must be followed to avoid deadlocks, so extra care must be taken to use its `async_signal` correctly.

-On the other hand, `leptos_sync_ssr` does not have such limitations - the waiting can happen inside a `Suspend`, just that it may be better to have the wait done in `Resource` simply due to how Leptos SSR will always poll `Resource` unlike `Suspend`.
+On the other hand, the raw signals to control waiting provided by `leptos_sync_ssr` does not have such limitations - the waiting can happen inside a `Suspend`, just that it may be better to have the wait done in `Resource` simply due to how Leptos SSR will always poll `Resource` unlike `Suspend`.
 Waiting inside the `Suspend` will have somewhat more variations and thus having somewhat lower reliability of this working correctly under a work-stealing task scheduler.

+Hence this package also provide a similar approach taken by `leptos_async_signal`, but with significant improvements, such that it is possible to provide the default value without being locked out if the active view tree does not need to write to it, and that the full suite of update traits may be used, rather than just `Set`, plus the option to automatically stop waiting when the writer is dropped may be used.

-That being said, the approach taken by `leptos_async_signal` is much more granular and has the bonus of being fully unaffected by the interactions between work-stealing scheduler and how Leptos handles the `Suspend` and resource futures.
-Tested using `0.8.0-beta` and with 200k requests (5 concurrent).
+That being said, the approach taken by `leptos_async_signal` is much more rigid given its direct implementation of `Set`, which has the bonus of being fully unaffected by the interactions between work-stealing scheduler and how Leptos handles the `Suspend` and resource futures, when used correctly.
+This was tested using `0.8.0-beta` and with 200k requests (5 concurrent).
 Whereas the solution provided with `leptos_sync_ssr` merely extends on the existing features so the issues of that interaction will still apply.
 In 100k requests, up to 10